How to prepare for a meeting with your manager

 How to prepare for a meeting to discuss overperformance

-If your manager wants a meeting to chat about overperformance, then this article lays out some of the reasons why that may be as well as pointing out what you can do pre-meeting, including:
+If your manager call a meeting to chat about overperformance, then this article lays out some of the reasons why and what you can do to prepare before the meeting, including:

 - How to spot the signs of overperformance

 - Being honest in your prep and when talking to your manager